uo-cmor/uo-cmor.github.io/_pages/projects-hrc.md

 ---
 permalink: /projects-hrc/
-title: "HRC Grant 2023"
+title: "HRC Program 2022-2027"
 ---

-### Reducing the burden of osteoarthritis in Aotearoa New Zealand
+# Reducing the burden of osteoarthritis in Aotearoa New Zealand

 # Summary of Research Project